GordonThelander/hubitat-chromecast-mdns-discovery/README.md

 - It does not control Chromecast devices.
 - It does not send media, TTS, play, pause, volume, or app-launch commands.
 - It does not parse raw UDP replies for the final device list.
-- It does not require a browser bookmarklet or manual JSON paste.
 - It does not replace Hubitat's native Chromecast Integration.

 ## Discovery flow